 The Malaga fair is not only celebrated at night in the Cortijo in what is known as the Night Fair (Feria de Noche) but also continues during the day throughout the city.
 This part of the Spanish fair is known as the Day Fair (Feria de Día) during which Malaga’s historic city streets fill with thousands of people who come to enjoy the summer on the Sun Coast.
 They fill the bars as they snack on tapas accompanied by popular Malaga wines.
 The Day Fair in Malaga includes dancing, food stands, activities for children and flamenco performances.
 Flamenco is an important part of the Malaga Fair celebrations as the city is a cultural epicenter for flamenco music and dance.
 Throughout the Day and Night Fair, traditional Andalusian copla songs of all kinds accompany the celebrations.

 If you visit the Sun Coast of Spain and make your way to Malaga in August, do not forget to stop by the Malaga Fair.
-The city ensures optimal public transport in the way of city and regional buses with service to Malaga in order to allow as many people as possible the possibility of experiencing one of the most important festivals in Spain.
+The city ensures optimal public transport in the way of city and regional buses with services to Malaga in order to allow as many people as possible the possibility of experiencing one of the most important festivals in Spain.

 Enjoy the Malaga Fair, one of the most important Spanish festivals!